py-bbn

 Graph tuple.

-iquery(Y: list[Any], y: list[str], X: list[Any], x: list[str], method: str = 'backdoor', x_ref: list[str] | None = None) Series
+iquery(Y: list[Any], y: list[str], X: list[Any], x: list[str], method: str = 'auto', x_ref: list[str] | None = None, adjustment_set: list[Any] | None = None) Series

 Interventional query.